ayushganvir/Markdowns/django/Database.md

  Returns a new QuerySet that uses SELECT DISTINCT in its SQL query.
 This eliminates duplicate rows from the query results.

  ## values()
-Returns a QuerySet that returns dictionaries, rather than model instances, when used as an iterable.
+Returns a QuerySet that returns dictionaries, rather than model instances, when used as an **iterable**.

 Each of those dictionaries represents an object, with the keys corresponding to the attribute names of model objects.
  ```python